barebox/barebox/Documentation/devel/contributing.rst

 to detect missing dependencies between build targets.

-This may lead to occasional build failures, which is a good thing, because it allows us to fix issues, before downstream uns into them.
+This may lead to occasional build failures, which is a good thing, because it allows us to fix issues, before downstream runs into them.

 If a failure occurs, the log will include a ``shuffle=`` value::